A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 \subsubsection{Survey Tasks}

+During testing, respondents were shown two data visualizations, so some assessment dimensions (Dim1-4) appeared twice, once for each visualization.
+Questions on \textit{Contextualizing} (Dim6) appeared only once. \textit{Reading} questions (Dim5) featured four tasks in true-or-false mode, two per visualization.
+An additional reading task for the bar chart, which had to be answered in an obligatory text field, served as an attention check to ensure survey data quality.

 To cater to a general audience, there were no prerequisites for taking the survey.
-Initially, respondents were made aware of the study's purpose of investigating the understanding of climate data visualizations.
-Respondents had to confirm their consent to participate in the study and that they were not underage.
-Instructions for completing the survey were kept concise but informative.
-Generally, respondents were asked to engage with two data visualizations by paying attention to both content and overall impression.
-After a first display of each data visualization, they could continue with a question part on the visualization.
-In each survey section in which the visualization was directly referred to, the according chart was displayed below the assessment questions.

-Most questions held statements that had to be rated from a self-assessment point of view.
-They could be answered within a five-point range (1 = I disagree, 2 = I somewhat disagree, 3 = Undecided, 4 = I somewhat agree, 5 = I agree).
-During evaluation, ratings of 1 and 2 were grouped to represent disagreement with the applicability of statements.
-Ratings of 4 and 5 were merged to represent agreement with the applicability of statements.
-A rating of three was considered a neutral answer.
-In Dimension 4 (for an overview of the dimensions, see \autoref{fig:overview-batteries-questions}), next to scale ratings, there were optional text fields for positive and negative points of visualization critique.
-Text inputs were evaluated qualitatively.
+Respondents were first informed about the study's purpose of investigating the understanding of climate data visualizations.
+They had to confirm their consent to participate in the study and that they were not underage.
+Participants were asked to engage with two data visualizations, focusing on both content and overall impression.
+After viewing each visualization, they proceeded to a set of related questions.
+Whenever a question referred directly to a visualization, the corresponding chart was displayed beneath it.
+Self-perceived ability ratings were presented on a five-point scale ($1$ = I disagree, $2$ = I somewhat disagree, $3$ = Undecided, $4$ = I somewhat agree, $5$ = I agree).
+For analysis, ratings of $1$ and $2$ were grouped to represent disagreement, and $4$ and $5$ as agreement.
+A rating of $3$ was considered a neutral answer.
+In Dimension 4 on \textit{Critiquing}, respondents could provide optional text input, which was evaluated qualitatively by grouping responses into categories.

-In all testing phases, respondents were presented with two data visualizations, which is why the questions of Dimensions 1, 2, 3, and 4 were applied twice, once per visualization example, in a congruent manner.
-The data reading tasks of Dimension 5 were adapted according to the content of the visualization example.
-Dimension 5 held five tasks, four presented in true-or-false mode.
-Correct data reading responses across visualization examples were added up to a Data Reading Score (DRS) for the analysis.
-One question of Dimension 5 had to be answered in an obligatory text field and functioned as an attention test.
-The questions on particular acquired ability facets of Dimension 6 appeared once.